Phil Lynott: Musical style and equipment

 Lynott purchased a Fender Jazz Bass from Brush Shiels when starting Thin Lizzy.
-He used other basses early in the band's career, including a bi-amped Rickenbacker.
-His signature instrument was a black Fender Precision Bass, furnished with a mirror pickguard and used frequently on stage and in videos.
+He used other basses early in the band's career, including a bi-amped Rickenbacker and an Ampeg Dan Armstrong lucite (see-thru) bass.
+His signature instrument was a black Fender Precision Bass, furnished with a mirror pickguard used frequently on stage and in videos.
 In the later part of Thin Lizzy's career onwards, he used an Ibanez Roadstar RS900.

-When playing bass, Lynott always used an attacking style with a plectrum, favoring eighth notes or triplets.
+When playing bass Lynott always used an attacking style with a pick, favoring eighth notes or triplets.
 His bass lines could be heard in the foreground and on top of the beat, signalling a "pushed" chord played slightly before the first beat of the next bar.

-Lynott wrote the majority of Thin Lizzy's lyrics, often refining the words up until the last minute, when vocals were ready to be recorded.
+Lynott wrote the majority of Thin Lizzy's lyrics, often refining the words up until the last minute when vocals were ready to be recorded.
 A variety of themes and characters were featured, drawing from the Celtic heritage of Irish history.
 Death was a common theme, such as "Soldier of Fortune", "Massacre", "Killer on the Loose" and "Angel of Death".
 Early material in particular drew on personal experiences and family around Dublin.
 He began to include American themes into his lyrics, such as "Cowboy Song" and "Massacre", after Thin Lizzy began regularly touring the US.
 Several songs feature the character "Johnny", which Lynott used as an alter ego for himself.
 "The Boys are Back in Town" was written from the point of view of the band and the audience being in a gang together, which contributed to its success.

 Lynott's singing style set him apart among hard rock musicians, with a seemingly casual sense of off-the-beat phrasing "closer to folk or jazz."